Yelagaladheekshitha123/Qwipo-discovery-hubs/README.md

-# Welcome to Qwipo dicovery hub project
+# Welcome to your Lovable project

 ## Project info